-Reflections on the passing of Robin Williams have been mostly focused on the legendary actor's career and onstage persona , but there was much more to Robin than just the man that we knew (and loved) on screen.
+Reflections on the passing of Robin Williams last year were mostly focused on the legendary actor's career and onstage persona , but there was much more to Robin than just the man that we knew (and loved) on screen.
 Robin's private life was full of ups and downs, including his dedication to philanthropy and his ongoing struggles with depression and addiction.
-Keep reading to learn more about Robin as we reflect on the life and times of a man who touched the lives of so many.
+Tuesday would have been the beloved star's 64th birthday, so keep reading to learn more about Robin as we reflect on the life and times of a man who touched the lives of so many.

 He Was a Family Man

-Robin is survived by his three children — Zak, 31; Zelda, 25; and Cody, 22.
+Robin was survived by his three children — Zak, Zelda, and Cody.
 Zelda shared a heartbreaking message to her dad after news of his passing broke, saying, "I love you.
 I'll miss you.
 I'll try to keep looking up."
 He also left behind a half-brother, McLaurin Smith-Williams.
 The two also had a brother, Todd, who died in 2007.
 According to McLaurin , the three of them got "along famously" and were very close.
 He was also an avid dog-lover and had a pug named Leonard, who pretty much dominated his Instagram feed.